Visual FoxPro

-Visual FoxPro is a Microsoft data-centric procedural programming language with object-oriented programming (OOP) features.
+Visual FoxPro is a programming language that was developed by Microsoft.
+It is a data-centric and procedural programming language with object-oriented programming (OOP) features.

-It was derived from FoxPro (originally known as FoxBASE) which was developed by Fox Software beginning in 1984.
+It was derived from FoxPro (which was itself descended from FoxBASE) which was developed by Fox Software beginning in 1984.
 Fox Technologies merged with Microsoft in 1992, after which the software acquired further features and the prefix "Visual".
 FoxPro 2.6 worked on Mac OS, DOS, Windows, and Unix.

 Visual FoxPro 3.0, the first "Visual" version, reduced platform support to only Mac and Windows, and later versions 5, 6, 7, 8 and 9 were Windows-only.
 The current version of Visual FoxPro is COM-based and Microsoft has stated that they do not intend to create a Microsoft .NET version.

 Version 9.0, released in December 2004 and updated in October 2007 with the SP2 patch, was the final version of the product.
-Support ended on January 2010 and extended support on January 2015.
+Support ended in January 2010 and extended support in January 2015.

 History

 Visual FoxPro originated as a member of the class of languages commonly referred to as "xBase" languages, which have syntax based on the dBase programming language.
 Other members of the xBase language family include Clipper and Recital (database).

 Visual FoxPro, commonly abbreviated as VFP, is tightly integrated with its own relational database engine, which extends FoxPro's xBase capabilities to support SQL query and data manipulation.
 Unlike most database management systems, Visual FoxPro is a full-featured, dynamic programming language that does not require the use of an additional general-purpose programming environment.
 It can be used to write not just traditional "fat client" applications, but also middleware and web applications.

 In late 2002, it was demonstrated that Visual FoxPro can run on Linux under the Wine Windows compatibility suite.
 In 2003, this led to complaints by Microsoft: it was claimed that the deployment of runtime FoxPro code on non-Windows machines violates the End User License Agreement.